gumaerc-testorg/4.601-fall-2018/content/pages/readings.md

  Julie Hochstrasser, “Remapping Dutch Art in Global Perspective: Other Points of View,” in _Cultural Contact and the Making of European Art since the Age of Exploration_, ed.
 Mary D. Sheriff (Chapel Hill: University of North Carolina Press, 2010), 43–71.
 ISBN: 9780807872703.

-Thijs Weststeijn, “Cultural Reflections on Porcelain in the 17th\-Century Netherlands,” in _Chinese and Japanese Porcelain for the Dutch Golden Age_, ed.
+Thijs Weststeijn, “Cultural Reflections on Porcelain in the 17{{< sup "th" >}}\-Century Netherlands,” in _Chinese and Japanese Porcelain for the Dutch Golden Age_, ed.
 J. van Campen and Titus Eliens (Amsterdam: Uitgeverij De Kunst, 2014), 213–229.
 ISBN: 9789491196805.

 {{< tdclose >}}